11ty/11ty-website/docs/collections.md

 The default collection sorting algorithm sorts in ascending order using:

 1. The input file’s Created Date (you can override using `date` in front matter, as shown below)
-2. Files created at the exact same time are tiebroken using the input file’s full path including filename
+2. Files created at the exact same time are tie-broken using the input file’s full path including filename

 For example, assume I only write blog posts on New Years Day: